 Uses of Fireweed Honey

 It is perfect for use in honey recipes.
 Its flavor dwells well in barbeque sauces and meat glazes.
-It is a great substitute for sugar to sweeten tea or coffee, and a wonderful table honey for other purposes.
+It is a great substitute for sugar to sweeten tea or coffee and wonderful table honey for other purposes.

 With its smooth texture, this honey varietal is easy to drizzle on pancakes or cheese or spread on toast or biscuits.

 Qualities of Fireweed Honey

 Fireweed honey is extremely pure and light amber in color, lighter than wildflower honey.

 Fireweed honey entices your senses with its clean and pleasant aroma.

 Its fine, crystalline texture plus its appearance is probably the reason why many beekeepers compare it to champagne.